Quantum metric and localization in a quasicrystal: Methods

-The 'cut-and-project' method has the benefit that projecting sites along the perpendicular direction to the line cut, {\it i.e.}~vertical axis in Fig.~\ref{fig:construction}(a), allows us to associate a so-called conumber to each site, based on its vertical position.
+The `cut-and-project' method has the benefit that projecting sites along the perpendicular direction to the line cut, {\it i.e.}~vertical axis in Fig.~\ref{fig:chainfrac}(a), allows us to associate a so-called conumber to each site, an integer labeling sites based on their vertical position~\cite{jagannathan21}.
 The conumber reflects the local environment of each site, with sites with close conumbers sharing similar local environments and sites with opposite conumbers having mutually symmetric local environments~\cite{sire89, rontgen19}.
-In the example shown in Fig.~\ref{fig:construction}(a), the approximant contains $13$ sites, with sites thus conumbered from $-6$ to $6$.
+In the example shown in Fig.~\ref{fig:chainfrac}(a), the approximant contains $13$ sites, with sites thus conumbered from $-6$ to $6$.
 Sites with conumber between $-6$ and $-2$ have a long bond on their left and a short bond on their right, whereas the opposite is true for sites with conumbers between $2$ and $6$.
 All these sites form pairs around a strong $t_S$ bond and can therefore be called molecular sites.
-Sites with conumbers $-1$, $0$, and $1$ sit in-between long bonds.
-Those sites thus become isolated in the strongly modulated limit, $t_L\ll t_S$, and can therefore be called atomic sites~\cite{wang2024}.
+Sites with conumbers $-1$, $0$, and $1$ instead sit in-between long bonds.
+These sites thus become isolated in the strongly modulated limit, $t_L\ll t_S$, and can therefore be called atomic sites~\cite{wang2024}.

-The sequence of hopping terms obtained by the 'cut-and-project' method in fact depends on the $y$-intercept of the line cut, which can be labeled by the so-called phason parameter, or angle, $\phi$.
-One can therefore rewrite a general Eq.~\eqref{eq:ham0} as
+The sequence of hopping terms obtained by the `cut-and-project' method also depends on the $y$-intercept of the line cut, which can be labeled by the so-called phason parameter, or angle, $\phi$.
+One can therefore write the Hamiltonian as